static-frame/static-frame/doc/source/articles/upgrade.rst

 No. 6: Strict, Grow-Only Frames
 _____________________________________________

-A practical and efficient use of ``pd.DataFrame`` is to load initial data, then produce derived data by adding additional columns. ``StaticFrame`` makes this approach less vulnerable to error by offering a strict, grow-only version of a ``Frame`` called a ``FrameGO``.
+A practical and efficient use of a ``pd.DataFrame`` is to load initial data, then produce derived data by adding additional columns.
+This approach leverages the columnar organization of types and underlying arrays: adding new columns does not require re-allocating old columns. ``StaticFrame`` makes this approach less vulnerable to error by offering a strict, grow-only version of a ``Frame`` called a ``FrameGO``.
 For example, once a ``FrameGO`` is created, new columns can be added while existing columns cannot be overwritten or mutated in-place.

 >>> f = sf.FrameGO.from_records(((0.106, -1.0, 'lepton'), (1.777, -1.0, 'lepton'), (1.3, 0.666, 'quark'), (0.1, -0.333, 'quark')), columns=('mass', 'charge', 'type'), index=('muon', 'tau', 'charm', 'strange'))